netmoregroup/netmore-mqtt-sample/Readme.md

         n: name (string),
         u: unit (string),
         v: value
-        tags?: tags that are assosiated with the sensor.
+        tags?: tags that are associated with the sensor.
       }]
 ## Topic Description V1